-Here’s Why You Shouldn’t Use Your Car’s Air Conditioner
+Here’s Why You Shouldn’t Use Your Car Air Conditioner

-Even if your car is sweltering hot in the summertime, you may want to reconsider turning that A/C on after knowing what we know.
+Even if your vehicle is sweltering hot in the summertime, you may want to reconsider turning on your car air conditioner.
+Here's why.

-There’s nothing more uncomfortable than a hot car on a humid day.
-As the months start to get warmer, you’re going to want to start cranking up the car’s air conditioner more and more.
-But if you’re trying to save fuel (and ultimately money) for your car, you may want to reconsider even turning the car air conditioning on.
+There are few things more uncomfortable than a hot car on a humid day.
+As summer reaches full swing and temperatures rise, you’ll invariably crank up your car air conditioner more and more.
+But if you’re trying to save fuel and money, you may want to reconsider turning the car air conditioner on.

-After comparing cars that drove at 31 mph, 50 mph, and 68 mph in 86 degree weather, they came to the conclusion that driving with your windows down is actually more fuel efficient compared to running the A/C. And if you really want to save your mpg numbers, General motors also tested the fuel efficiency of closed windows and no A/C, which was significantly better than the other two.
+After comparing cars at speeds of 31, 50 and 68 mph in 86 degree F weather, they concluded driving with the windows down is more fuel efficient than running the A/C. The test also measured the fuel efficiency of closed windows and no A/C, which was significantly better on fuel than the other two.

 Driving with the windows down isn’t the only way to save money on gas.
 We have a ton of tips for better gas mileage and fuel economy that are worth implementing.